Sacramento Car Accident Attorney

 - Contact Eric Ratinoff Law to speak to our attorneys directly following any car accident that results in personal injuries or extensive property damage.
 Our team can take care of everything on your behalf, including taking over communications with insurance adjusters and filing a claim against the accused party.

-We take the time to get to know you and your family, and thoroughly understand all aspects of your case.
-Our team is passionate about defending the rights of injured car accident victims, as well as those of surviving family members.
-Our seasoned trial personal injury lawyers at Eric Ratinoff Law will go to court for you if we believe it’s necessary to secure the compensation your damages warrant.
+The auto accident lawyers at Eric Ratinoff Law take the time to get to know you and your family members, and thoroughly understand all aspects of your injury case.
+Our team is passionate about defending the rights of those who have been injured due to the negligence of someone else, as well as the surviving family members.
+Our seasoned and dedicated Sacramento injury attorneys will fight your accident case in court if we believe it’s necessary to secure the compensation for your injuries.
 For questions or to schedule a free case consultation, call our Sacramento office at (916) 970-9100.